Menditect/documentation/docs/application-revision.md

 | Total microflows   | The total number of microflows in application revision.                                                  |

 ## Business rules
-- The revision for a [Test Application](test-application) should be identical to the revision in use by [Test Configurations](test-configuration) in order to be able to execute the Test Configuration.
-This can be achieved by downloading the revision and applying it to the [Test Suites](test-suite) in a Test Configuration.
 - The Application revision information cannot be deleted from MTA if a Test Configuration is using the Application revision.

 ## Actions on an Application revision